geerlingguy/ansible-role-gitlab/README.md

   - Create a `templates\mygitlab.rb.j2` file (just choose a different name from the default template).
   - Set the variable like: `gitlab_config_template: mygitlab.rb.j2` (with the name of your custom template).

+Sometimes the package repositiories for gitlab lag way behind the release of a new distribution.
+In such cases the solution is often to use the package repository for the previous distribution release.
+For Debian based distributions the distribution release can be overridden with (for example):

+  override_distribution_release: focal

 ### SSL Configuration.

     gitlab_redirect_http_to_https: true